-Based on the Emergency, we would activate members of the Emergency Incident Command System.
-Pending level of Emergency communication locally is reported to parents via the ParentSquare system.
-Significant Emergencies are then reported by the District.
+Based on the emergency, the principal would activate members of the Emergency Incident Command System.
+Depending on the level of Emergency, parent communication is initiated via the ParentSquare system.
+Significant emergencies are reported by the District.

 Types of Emergencies & Specific Procedures